On the last Sunday of October in the UK, the clocks go back by one hour.

 - reducing road accidents.

-Others argue that changing the clocks is now redundant given that many of us spend most of our time in well-lit homes, shops and offices, where the amount of daylight makes little difference to our lives.
+- Some argue that changing the clocks is now redundant given that many of us spend most of our time in well-lit homes, shops and offices, where the amount of daylight makes little difference to our lives

 It’s an ongoing debate that strongly depends on people’s geographical location, occupation and lifestyle.